janhofman/juke-it-cef/README.md

 5. From the command line, navigate to unpacked directory and run following commands:
   `bootstrap`
   `.\b2 --build-dir=build-directory toolset=toolset-name --build-type=complete stage --with-system --with-date_time`, where build-directory is a temporary directory for intermediate build files and toolset-name is name of build tool (use msvc for building with Visual Studio)
-Refer to the Get started manual available via Boost link in case of assitional questions.
+Refer to the Get started manual available via Boost link in case of additional questions.

 ### Cloning and setting up working directory
 1. Clone the repository